josue-rodriguez/josue-rodriguez/content/authors/admin/_index.md

 Hi!
 My name is Josue.
 I am a first year graduate student in Quantitative Psychology at the UC Davis.
 Prior to beginning my PhD, I completed my Bachelor's and Master's degrees in Experimental Psychology at Humboldt State University, along with a minor in statistics.
 I’m interested in developing statistical tools and methods to help social and behavioral scientists better answer the questions they ask.
 Currently I'm exploring Bayesian (informative) hypothesis testing in both mixed effects and network models.

-Outiside of research, I hold interests in professional sports (mainly NBA basketball), cheese, and chess.
+Outiside of research, I'm interested in professional sports (mainly NBA basketball), cheese, and chess.